|What is the N8 AgriFood Urban Agriculture Cluster?

 As we look ahead to the challenges recently posed by climate change and the related policy motivations such as those suggested by the Committee on Climate Change (e.g. Net Zero Carbon by 2050) the N8 Agrifood Urban Agriculture Cluster looks to develop, share and integrate knowledge across the North of England in particular linking urban & controlled environment agriculture sectors by interfacing between academic researchers and UK businesses.

-This future-facing cluster looks to connect knowledge across the urban & controlled environment agriculture sector, interfacing between academic researchers and UK businesses working across a diverse selection of subject areas including: advanced sensing, photobiology, crop genetics, system component and substrate design, life cycle analysis, integration into local, urban supply chains, and consumer perception, nutrition and health.
+Partnerships will be built on, across a diverse selection of subject areas including: advanced sensing, photobiology, crop genetics, system component and substrate design, life cycle analysis, integration of local and regional food chains, consumer perception, nutrition and health and government policy.

 The cluster aims to explore interdisciplinary and translational challenge-based research across four key innovation themes: